miudacat/miudacat/README.md

 - I may be a bit too comfy when I joke so pls say sth if my jokes go too far :c

 - I can be a bit dry when I feel sad or nervous (any negative moods!) sorry :c!

+- Usually in safe - vietnamese#1 !

 - DNI AND INT AT MY STRAWPAGE!! ![470006732_585923167470176_8980655733663677084_n](https://github.com/user-attachments/assets/e0e3fde7-52e6-4508-8ee2-2955f1eb7576)